Posterior Tibialis Dysfunction

 Initial treatment may require rest and immobilisation.
 To help the tendon to rest and for any swelling to go down a cast or walking boot may be prescribed for 6-8 weeks.

-Following this period of rest Bespoke foot orthotics are the most common non-surgical treatment for those who present with moderate or severe changes to the shape of the foot.
+Following this period of rest bespoke insoles are the most common non-surgical treatment for those who present with moderate or severe changes to the shape of the foot.

 In addition an ankle brace can be used to support the joints of the back of the foot and reduce tension in the tendon itself.